MLBZ521/Pwsh-JamfClassicAPI/README.md

     * Save Jamf Pro Server URL to user environment
   * Set-JamfAuthentication
     * Save credentials to the Credential Manager
-  * And hopefully plenty more built-in functionality.
+  * And hopefully plenty more built-in functionality

 ## Reporting Issues / Contributing ##